Atlantic Route visas 690 dirhams/1 day in Rabat or €55 at the Moroccan border and airports.

 It’s 900km from Tindouf in western Algeria to Fdreik.
 Expect to have to pick up a military escort at Abadla near Bechar (some have not) and then buy your RIM visa at ‘Hassi 75‘, just below the cut line, (above; no money changing) and about 75km from Tindouf.
 Your vehicle is written into your passport alongside with visa and they also issue laisser passer (TVIP) for the vehicle; no charge.

 From this point it’s 825-km of piste to Fdreik.
-Tourists are advised not to cut across the PFZ (‘Western Sahara’) as most locals do, but to work their way south then west around the ‘corner’ to the fort at Ain Ben Tili (right).
+Tourists are advised not to cut across the PFZ (‘Western Sahara’) as most locals do, but to work their way south then west around the ‘corner’ to the fort at Ain Ben Tili (left).
 You’ll be alone on this 240-km stage and will need fuel and everything else to reach Bir Mogrein.
 In December 2019 a Norwegian tourist who cut across PFZ had quite a lot of bother from military checkpoints, but got to Bir Mogrein OK.

 At Ain Ben Tili you rejoin the ‘main route’ where the PFZ shortcut comes in from the northeast.
 There’s more traffic now but also confusing cross tracks to Bir Mogrein (550km from ABT; fuel, hotel, resto, money change).
 Apart from ABT, you will pass only nomad tents on this entire stage.
 From BM the southbound piste to Zouerat (fuel, hotels, restos, money change, train to NDB) is busier, easier and well-defined in places.
 And from Zouerat you’re on the Mauritanian road network.

 The old map left indicates colonial-era tracks; today’s tracks may will a slightly different route.
 For track-and-tree level aerial imagery, Bing in much better than Google in this part of the Sahara.

 The southern border with Senegal